tackeyy/metatag_cop/README.md

 # MetatagCop

 MetatagCop loads csv file and checks whether meta tags is set proper value.
+Any questions, issues and pull requests are welcome!

 ## Installation